peter-daly/clean_ioc/docs/generics.md

 # Generics

-Clean IoC has powerful generic features allowing you to use Generics to auto register all subclases.
+Clean IoC has powerful generic features that allow you to use Generics to auto register all subclases.
 This allows you to use homogonous class structures that can be automatically registered within the container.
 Some features where this can be useful is in building event handlers or message handlers.

 ## Generic Subclasses